Model-agnostic search of gravitational wave echoes in LVK data: Summary

 \section{Summary}

 Gravitational wave echoes provide a unique probe of the near-horizon structure of \acp{UCO}, extending beyond standard \ac{BH} spectroscopy.
-To circumvent the theoretical uncertainties surrounding specific waveform morphologies, model-independent search methods are essential for robustly identifying potential echo signals in gravitational wave data.
-In this work, we systematically improve the real data search pipeline---targeting the long-lived QNMs of late time echoes---based on our earlier studies~\cite{Ren:2021xbe,Wu:2023wfv}.
-Key upgrades include a generalized phase-marginalized likelihood that coherently combines all data for each QNM across the detector network, an optimized iterative notching procedure, and refined parameter settings for Bayesian inference.
+To circumvent the theoretical uncertainties surrounding specific waveform morphologies, model-agnostic search methods are essential for robustly identifying potential echo signals in gravitational wave data.
+In this work, we systematically improve the real-data search pipeline---targeting the long-lived \acp{QNM} of late-time echoes---based on our earlier studies~\cite{Ren:2021xbe,Wu:2023wfv}.
+Key upgrades include a generalized phase-marginalized likelihood that coherently combines all data for each \ac{QNM} across the detector network, an optimized iterative notching procedure, and refined parameter settings for Bayesian inference.
 We validated this pipeline on the O1 background data around GW150914, which represent the most challenging noise conditions.
 The notching procedure effectively suppresses instrumental lines.
 Furthermore, extensive injection tests with the previously used benchmark echo waveform confirm that the search performance follows the same trend as in Gaussian noise, and that signal parameters can be reliably recovered from real data.
-These results demonstrate the pipeline’s robustness in searching for the target long-lived QNMs associated with echoes under realistic observing conditions.
+These results demonstrate the robustness of the pipeline in searching for the target long-lived \acp{QNM} associated with echoes under realistic observing conditions.

+Applying this pipeline to three \ac{CBC} events with high ringdown \ac{SNR}---GW150914 (O1), GW231226 (O4a), and the recently reported O4 event GW250114---we performed a comprehensive search for postmerger echoes.
+We first examined the background noise properties around each event.
+While the distributions of the log Bayes factor are largely consistent with stationary Gaussian noise after notching, a tail of noise outliers with high values remains.
+This reveals the presence of residual non-Gaussian features beyond the obvious instrumental lines, including nonpersistent narrow-line structures and, in one case, a broad, quasiperiodic, slowly varying artifact whose origin remains unclear (see Appendix~A for details).